substrait-io/substrait/site/docs/serialization/binary_serialization.md

 ## Plan

-The main top-level object used to communicate a Substrait plan using protobuf is a Plan message.
+The main top-level object used to communicate a Substrait plan using protobuf is a Plan message (see the [ExtendedExpression](/expressions/extended_expression/) for an alternative other top-level object).
 The plan message is composed of a set of data structures that minimize repetition in the serialization along with one (or more) Relation trees.

 === "Plan Message"